 On the second evening of your Barcelona 3 Day Itinerary, enjoy the art of Spanish tapas.
 Follow in our footsteps to three of the best tapas bars in the city, located just a short walk from Montjuic.

 Begin the evening with wine and signature tapas from famous Quimet I Quimet, a small and lively spot.
-Next, sample an array of Basque-style tapas from a popular restaurant on the well-known Tapas Street.
+Next, sample an array of Basque Pintxos from some of the popular restaurants along Carrer de Blai, one of the most well-known Barcelona Tapas Streets.

-Spend the last day of your 3 perfect days in Barcelona seeking out the best – and most unusual – architecture.
+Wrap up your 3 perfect days in Barcelona seeking out the best architecture.
 In a looping route, stroll through picturesque neighborhoods while taking in the Catalan Modernism marvels by Gaudi.
-Use this link to Google Maps for walking directions.
+Use this Google Map for walking directions.

 L’Eixample Neighborhood